botagar/keccakrs/README.md

       let state: Vec<u64> = keccak.get_internal_state();
     }

-This package is still under heavy development and is ~~untested~~ broken.
+This package is still under heavy development.
+Use at own risk.

 The primary goal of this code base is to present a easy to read and understand implementation of Keccak.